(You're) Having My Baby: Criticism and controversy

 The song was also criticized for declaring the child was the man's, rather than the couple's.
 Anka defended his choice in a 1974 interview, saying, "it's not meant to alienate anyone.
 I could have called it 'having our baby', but the other just sounded better.
 It's not a male ego trip—my baby."
 Anka did sometimes sing the line as "you're having our baby" while performing in concert.
 While reviewing a 2005 concert, Dan MacIntosh of PopMatters noted that while Anka had "covered most of his career highlights", he had "wisely neglected to include 'You're Having My Baby.'"

 Others criticized a line stating that while the woman could have "swept it from [her] life" (a euphemism for having an abortion, which had recently been legalized across the United States through the Roe v.
 Wade Supreme Court ruling), she had not because it was "a wonderful way of showing how much she loves him".
 In response, Anka said the song was "a love song".
 He also explained in 1974, "what I'm saying in the song is that there is a choice.
 The libbers will get on me; I can't help that.
 I am into the antihuman thing, and I do understand the other side of it.
 There are those who can't cope, and it's not in the cards for them to have kids.
 I'm a libber myself, in the sense that ... if you've got to abort, you do.
 Some people just can't cope."

 The National Organization for Women gave Anka (and, for the unrelated album Unborn Child, Seals and Crofts) the "Keep Her in Her Place" award during "its annual putdown of male chauvinism" in the media on Women's Equality Day.
 Ms. magazine "awarded" Anka their "Male Chauvinistic Pig of the Year" award.
-During the awards banquet, Anka accepted the award, telling the crowd of 2,100 guests, "On behalf of chauvinistic pigs all around the world, I proudly accept this great honor!"